Crosscutting Theme: Health for All

-The OBSSR Strategic Plan is grounded in the principle of health equity.
-Health equity is achieved when everyone has a fair and just opportunity to be as healthy as possible.
-BSSR can contribute to health equity by identifying and addressing the social, economic, and environmental factors that contribute to health disparities and impede health and well-being for all people.
+The OBSSR Strategic Plan is grounded in the principle of health for all.
+This is achieved when everyone has the best opportunity to be as healthy as possible.
+BSSR can contribute to this principle by identifying and addressing the social, economic, and environmental factors that contribute to health disparities and impede health and well-being for all people.

-Health equity remains elusive in the United States,5 where there are persistent health disparities based on such factors as race/ethnicity, sex, sexual and gender minority status, socioeconomic status, immigration status, and geographic location.
-Many of these disparities stem from inequities across social determinants of health (SDOH).
 SDOH are the conditions in which people are born, grow, learn, work, play, live, and age, as well as the wider set of structural factors that shape daily life.
-BSSR plays a crucial role in examining SDOH, understanding the root causes of health disparities, identifying modifiable factors that contribute to disparities, and proposing strategies for achieving health equity.
+BSSR plays a crucial role in examining SDOH, understanding the root causes of health disparities, identifying modifiable factors that contribute to disparities, and proposing strategies for achieving health for all.

-OBSSR has a long history of supporting research initiatives that address health disparities, opportunities for underrepresented groups in scientific fields, improvements in research inclusivity, and policy matters affecting minoritized populations.
-We look forward to building on this research and collaborating with our NIH partners to promote and implement larger government initiatives that advance health equity, such as the recent Executive Order to accelerate research on women’s health.
+OBSSR has a long history of supporting research initiatives that address health disparities, opportunities for underrepresented groups in scientific fields, and policy matters affecting populations that experience deficits.
+We look forward to building on this research and collaborating with our NIH and federal partners to promote and implement larger government initiatives that advance health for all.

 • Preventing neglect and improving care to help children thrive in their families and communities